bjafl-sps/PY-101/Docs/01_Getting-Started/01_Python-features.md

     - Python uses indentation to define code blocks
     - This enhances readability and enforces a standardized coding style
     - Example:
-    ```
+    ```csharp
-    # Say you want to define a simpe function foo, that takes in two
+    // Say you want to define a simpe function foo, that takes in two
-    # numbers (a and b) and returns the sum of these numbers.
+    // numbers (a and b) and returns the sum of these numbers.
-    # In C# it will look something like this:
+    // In C# it will look something like this:

     public int Add(int a, int b)
     {